hsachinraj/GitHub-AzureDevOps/readme.md

 8. GitHub Pull Requests extension for Visual Studio Code installed from
     <https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github>.

 ## Demo Setup

 You will need to perform these steps prior to presenting this demo.

+1. Login to the virtual machine

+1. Open Edge and go to [https://github.com/Microsoft/ContosoAir/](https://github.com/Microsoft/ContosoAir/).

+1. We will fork this repo.
+Select **Fork** and select your account.
+You will be prompted to enter your credentials and enter the authentication code if you have 2FA enabled for your account

-1. Clone the GitHub repo locally and open it in Visual Studio Code.
+1. Once the repo is forked, clone the GitHub repo locally and open it in Visual Studio Code.

+1. Login to your Azure portal using the credentials provided in the **resources** tab

+1. Open a new tab and navigate to [https://dev.azure.com](https://dev.azure.com) and select **Start for free**

+1. Enter the same credentials you entered to login to Azure.

 1. Create a new Azure DevOps project, preferably named something like  "ContosoAir".

-1. Have two separate browser tabs open and logged in: one on the GitHub project root and one on the Azure portal.

 ============